fifomori/chromori/README.md

 # Running

-1. Run Steam (if you want to collect an achievements)
+1. Run Steam (if you want to collect achievements)
 1. Run `app.bat`
 1. Open `http://localhost` in your browser